Alex Fraser Bridge Improvement Project

 - The project will improve capacity and reduce congestion on the bridge by adding an additional lane.

-- Bridge users can expect to save about 12 to 16 minutes during the afternoon rush hour in the southbound direction and about 6 minutes during the morning rush hour in the northbound direction.
+- Once the counter-flow system is in operation, people can expect to save about 12 to 16 minutes during the afternoon rush hour in the southbound direction and about 6 minutes during the morning rush hour in the northbound direction.